hayek/UIMagnifyImageView/README.md

     pod 'UIMagnifyImageView', '~> 1'

-Or Manually add the two source files into your Xcode project.
+Or Manually add the source files into your Xcode project.

 ## License